Sadousan/Sadousan/README.md

 ## 📝 About Me
 <p>
-  I’m a Computer Science student at Uninassau (Maceió) with a passion for programming, AI development and information security.
+  I’m a Computer Science student at Uninassau (Maceió) with a passion for programming (backend), AI development and information security.
   Outside the terminal, you’ll find me reading about neuroscience 🧠, exploring game design 🎮 or organizing my digital workspace 💻.
 </p>